sw-yx/old-dev-blog/_posts/2017-09-07-passportjs.md

 i think auth is a big pain point and there is a lack of education around it. as unexciting as it is, i think it could be fertile ground for a video tutorial series.

+---

+# notes about passport

+### What happens when I click login with google?

+- Auther redirects me to google's login
+- I login with google
+- Google redirects me back to Auther (at the callback URL)
+- Auther verifies with google
+- Google passes my profile back to Auther
+- When a user logs in, passport "serializes" them: stores some unique identifying information (often id) on the session.

+"Deserialization" occurs on every request, it uses that piece of information to retrieve an actual user and then attaches that user to the request request.user.

+In any middleware downstream of your passport session middleware, you will have access to request.user which represents the user making the request!

+Because of how we've set it up, request.user will exist for those that logged in with OAuth or those that logged in locally.